xHenrySx/API-REST/README.md

 npm

 ### Usage
+ATTENTION:
-ATTENTION: Some test only works when is run one time, beacuse it create users and users can be unique.
+- Some test only works when is run one time, beacuse it create users and users can be unique.
+- La ruta del server es local con puerto 3000

 To run the test:
 ```cmd